Skip to main content

 Rate Limits

-Rate limits are applied per workspace to ensure fair usage and platform stability.
-For Personal API keys, rate limits are applied per user.
+Rate limits are applied per user or workspace, depending on the key’s access scope, to ensure fair usage and platform stability.

 MetricValue